 City Library houses an important collection of the periodical on behalf of the New Statesman in which the editor has handwritten reviewer's names and other details next to many of the articles.

-Applications for access to the Athenaeum collection should be made in writing or email to the Archives@City Team.
+Applications for access to the Athenaeum collection should be made via our online contact form.

 Upon application please state your full name and address, institutional affiliation and department where applicable, together with details of the nature of your research and the volumes you wish to access.